Navigating Market Research Sessions: What to Expect

 Exploring Compensation and Incentives

-To express appreciation for their time and valuable insights, most market research sessions offer compensation or incentives.
+To express appreciation for their time and valuable insights, most qualitative market research sessions offer compensation or incentives.
 Depending on the session's length and nature, compensation may include cash, gift cards, or other rewards.
 Some sessions provide free products or discounts on future purchases.

 Typically, compensation is given at the end of the session or once the research is complete, serving as a thank-you for participants' contributions.
 It’s wise to clarify specifics regarding compensation during the initial briefing.